 MyDrugCenter carries generic rifaximin to help you save on your prescription.
 Generic rifaximin and brand-name Xarelto use the same active ingredient, so they provide the same antibacterial benefits.
 Going the generic route is a great option for saving on your medication without sacrificing effectiveness and safety.
 Generic Xifaxan is popular because it works differently than other antibiotic drugs available.
 Instead of being absorbed into the bloodstream, Xifaxan stays in your intestinal tract after dosing to fight the bacterial overgrowth in your gut.
 Removing harmful bacteria from the intestines lowers the amount of toxic substances in your body, leading to relief from diarrhea and HE symptoms.

 Xifaxan belongs to a class of drugs known as rifamycin antibiotics.
 Drugs in this class work by stopping the growth of bacteria, causing the harmful bacteria to die.
 Xifaxan may also be referred to as an antidiarrheal medication due to its beneficial effect on alleviating diarrhea.
-Xifaxan comes in a tablet form for oral administration.
+Because Xifaxan is a nonabsorbable antibiotic, drug interactions with Xifaxan are rare.
+Xifaxan comes in tablet form for oral administration.

 The other available dosage strengths include 200mg and 400mg.
 Xifaxan 200mg is generally used to treat traveler’s diarrhea in children at least 12 years old.
 This dosage strength is typically taken three times a day for three days.
 Ultimately, it is up to your doctor to determine the right dosage strength for you.
 Following your prescription accurately is the best way to ensure rifaximin works effectively.
 Avoid taking more than you are prescribed to prevent dangerous complications like antibiotic resistance.